-Find a Kickstarter project that hasn't closed yet and that you find particularly engaging, promising, whatever.
-Be prepared to present it to the class and make an argument for what's special and deserving of attention therein (in 5-10 minutes)
+Find three Kickstarter projects that haven't closed yet and that you find particularly engaging, promising, whatever.
+Be prepared to present them to the class and make an argument for what's special and deserving of attention therein (in 5-10 minutes total).

-After these presentations, you'll be placed into (random) groups of three and will choose ONE of these Kickstarter projects to use for the assignments below.
+After these presentations, you'll use class responses and discussions to choose ONE of these Kickstarter projects to use for the assignments below throughout the rest of the semester.